pcarleton/specification/docs/specification/2025-03-26/basic/authorization.md

 - MCP clients **MUST** parse the `WWW-Authenticate` response to discover the issuer URL, and construct the metadata endpoint from that issuer identifier.
-- MCP servers **MUST** use an established identity provider and include its issuer in *HTTP 401 Unauthorized* responses.
+- MCP servers **SHOULD** use a third-party identity provider and include its issuer in *HTTP 401 Unauthorized* responses.
 - MCP clients **SHOULD** evaluate or enable the user to evaluate the trustworthiness of identity providers.